Polygor/async/readme.md

 However, the CompletableFuture API is not simple.
 The _CompletionStage_ interface has 43 public methods.
 The _CompletableFuture_ class implements 5 methods from the _Future_ interface, 43 methods from the _CompletionStage_ interface, and has 30 of its public methods.
 This article describes only the most useful methods of the CompletableFuture API.

-## Futures and promises
+#Futures and Promises

-Future/promise are the high-level concurrency constructs that decouple a value (a future) from the way it is computed (a promise).
-That allows writing more fluent concurrent programs that transfer objects between threads without using any explicit synchronization mechanisms.
-The future/promise constructs are often used when multiple threads work on different tasks, and the results need to be combined by the main thread.
+Futures and promises are the high-level concurrency constructs that separate a value (a future) from the way it is computed (a promise).
+This decoupling allows for the creation of more seamless concurrent programs that transfer objects between threads without the need for explicit synchronization mechanisms.
+Futures and promises are often employed when multiple threads are working on different tasks, and their results need to be combined by the main thread.

-Implementations of future/promise exist in many programming languages:
+Implementations of futures and promises exist in many programming languages: